A brief history of OEBF festivals

 The second festival of 2013 was held from 5 to 9 November in London and Cambridge, giving the opportunity for the British public to get a better idea of the creativity of the authors from the Eurasian Region.

-The third festival was held from 14 to 17 November in Almaty.
-OEBF-2014 was organized jointly with the National state Book Chamber of the Republic of Kazakhstan with the support of the Ministry of Culture of Kazakhstan, Akimat of Almaty and the Kazakh Academy of Sports and Tourism.
+The third festival was held from 14 to 17 November in Almaty, 2014.
+OEBF-2014 was organized jointly with the National State Book Chamber of the Republic of Kazakhstan with the support of the Ministry of Culture of Kazakhstan, Akimat of Almaty and the Kazakh Academy of Sports and Tourism.

-The fourth and fifth festivals were held in London, Cambridge and Oxford.
+The fourth and fifth festivals were held in London, Cambridge and Oxford, 2015-2016.
 The program was heavy: presentations of new books, lectures, concerts, poetry evenings, photo exhibitions, round tables, tours of the BBC Central office and the best universities in the UK.

-The international festival «Open Eurasian Book Forum & Literature Festival» has been held for 7 years.
+The international festival «Open Eurasian Book Forum & Literary Festival» has been held for 8 years.

 The honorary guests of the OEBF festival were public figures: ex-President of Kyrgyzstan Roza Otunbayeva, ambassadors of Kyrgyzstan of Kazakhstan, the USA, Turkey, Northern Cyprus, Russia, Ukraine, Belarus, Tajikistan, Turkmenistan; Professor of Oxford and Cambridge Universities; Ministers of Culture from Tajikistan and Kyrgyzstan; and even representatives of royal dynasties such as Her Highness the Princess of Yugoslavia and Serbia, Countess Yusupova Natalia Grigorievna and representatives of the House of Lords.

-The festival was visited by such famous artists as Janusz Leon Wisniewski (Poland), Elchin Safarli (Azerbaijan), Paul Wilson (Australia), Mukhtar Shakhanov (Kazakstan), David William Parry (Britain), Nick Rowan (United Kingdom), Hamid Ismailov (Uzbekistan-great Britain), Georgy Pryakhin (Russia), Bolot Shamshiev (Kyrgyzstan), Abdulvahap Kara (Turkey), Erkin Agzamov (Uzbekistan) and many others.
+The festival was visited by such famous artists as Janusz Leon Wisniewski (Poland), Elchin Safarli (Azerbaijan), Paul Wilson (Australia), Mukhtar Shakhanov (Kazakhstan), David William Parry (United Kingdom), Nick Rowan (United Kingdom), Hamid Ismailov (Uzbekistan — United Kingdom), Georgy Pryakhin (Russia), Bolot Shamshiev (Kyrgyzstan), Abdulvahap Kara (Turkey), Erkin Agzamov (Uzbekistan) and many others.